This page contains frequently asked questions about the Quest high performance computing cluster at Northwestern.

 module load firefox firefoxto launch the firefox browser.
 In that browser you can log into Box and transfer files.

 Documentation on how to use FastX to connect to Quest is available here: Connecting to Quest with FastX.
+You can also use FTP if you would like to automate your transfers.
+The details are available here: Transferring Files to and from Quest.

 How do I use Amazon AWS on Quest?